cadriansalazarg/Final_Version_Demo_OpenHW_2017_Xilinx/Vivado_ZedBoard/vivado/README.md

 ## Instructions (Last revision: 6-28-2017)

-In order to get the Zedbrain platform running on the Zedboard:
+In order to get the ZedBrain platform running on the Zedboard:

 1. Create a Vivado project
 2. Load the generated IP with the accelerated hardware to be connected